 What are the criteria for eligibility for a scholarship?

 The aim of the BP Clare Hall India Innovation Masters Programme is to encourage applications from candidates who will follow a career in academia, industry or government.
 The emphasis is on future leadership.
 Candidates must be first accepted by a Department or Faculty of the University of Cambridge for one of the approved courses listed below.
-They must also nominate Clare Hall as their first choice college.
+They must also nominate Clare Hall as their first-choice college.
 There is no special form in addition to the general University application form.
-A panel – including College Fellows and representatives from BP – will meet after the closing date of 1 May 2019 to make decisions and applicants will be notified by 1 June 2019.

 BP - Clare Hall Innovation Masters Scholarship 2018 Testimonial